 - A congenital abnormality

-Eligibility may also depend on your local primary care trust.
+Eligibility may also depend on local guidelines.
 Your GP will be able to advise you about availability in your area.

 How the breast implant procedure is performed

 Not everyone is eligible for breast implant surgery.
 A surgeon will review your medical history and overall health.

 You will not be able to have breast implant surgery if you:

 - Have malignant ( cancerous) or pre-malignant breast cancer that has not been fully treated